 Flight Sergeant, 57 Squadron, Royal Air Force Volunteer Reserve (Service Number: 1407092)

 George William Ackerman was born in 1922 in Cardiff to George Ackerman, a dock wharf labourer, and Eva Ackerman née Christelow.
+He attended Cardiff High School for Boys.
 In 1939 the Ackerman family were living at 37 Clydesmuir Road, Tremorfa.
 In 1942 George marries Betty Gallie.
 They have two children, one of which is born some months after George is killed aged 22.
 George joins the Royal Air Force Volunteer Reserve but is shot down over Germany on 21 Mar 1945.
 He was aboard Lancaster LM653 which crashed just near the village of Friedrichsthal, east of Kransberg, in western Germany (north of Frankfurt).
 This was the last operational loss of 57 Squadron for WWII.
 The crew’s mission was a diversionary raid on the town of Halle; the main force targeting the synthetic oil plant at Böhlen.
 The crew of LM653 were initially buried in a communal grave in Kransberg and were later (post-war) reinterred in the Hanover War Cemetery.
 Commonwealth War Graves Commission record.

 ARTHUR JOHN ADAMS